This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 - An optimization algorithm.

-The loss index is the weighted squared error with L2 regularization, which is the default loss index for binary classification applications.
+The loss index is the weighted squared error with L2 regularization, the default loss index for binary classification applications.

 We can state the learning problem as finding a neural network that minimizes the loss index.